Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 The Windows app keeps the feature list lean.
 Link Checker for suspicious URLs, Threat Protection for known-malicious domains, a Kill Switch, Trusted Wi-Fi Networks for auto-connect rules, and Double Hop routing through two servers.
 Protocols are the standard mix of WireGuard, IKEv2, and OpenVPN, but there’s also Scramble for OpenVPN, which disguises VPN traffic as regular HTTPS for networks that block standard VPN protocols.

 Streaming isn’t IPVanish’s headline strength.
 Our internal streaming tests showed that IPVanish can unblock Netflix UK, DE, and JP, BBC iPlayer, Disney+, and Paramount+, but it missed Netflix US and Prime Video repeatedly across server retries.
 A 75% hit-rate, lowest of the lineup.
-IPVanish is a little better on speed than its competitors though, with 11.7% loss on a nearest-server test that lines up with Surfshark and NordVPN’s results.
+IPVanish is a little better on speed than some competitors though, with 11.7% loss on a nearest-server test that lines up with Surfshark and NordVPN’s results.

 Where IPVanish shines is as a P2P-friendly service.
 All of their servers are P2P enabled.
 In fact, IPVanish owns and operates its network end-to-end across 3,200+ servers in 74 locations.
 It’s also a service that takes privacy seriously, as their no-logs policy was audited by Schellman Compliance in 2025.